CloudCommandos/shares/Ansible Workshop/handout.md

     Add the following task script into `main-script.yaml` (Replace 'X' with the number assigned to you).

     ```yaml
-    - name: Exercise 1 Part 1 - Introduction to Ansible
+    - name: Exercise 1 Part One - Introduction to Ansible
       hosts:
         targetnodeX